hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/13-how-faridun-received-tidings-of-the-murder-of-iraj.md

 The warriors' cheeks like ebony, the tymbals

-And faces of the elephants all blackened, v.
-92
+And faces of the elephants all blackened,

 The prince's Arabs splashed with indigo.